 The geological disposal programme in Hungary (co-ordinated by PURAM) considers two occurrences of the Boda Claystone Formation as potential sites (Breitner et al., 2015; Németh et al., 2016).
 In addition to diffusion investigations, sorption studies were performed by EK on Boda Claystone involving Cs, Sr, Co and I (Mell et al., 2006a).
 Within the frame of a Swiss-Hungarian bilateral project, the bottom-up approach was tested for Cs, Co, Ni, Eu, Th and U in cooperation with PSI (Marques Fernandes et al., 2015).
 Sorption was mostly related to the illite-rich clayey matrix on the microscale (Kéri et al., 2016; Osán et al., 2014).
 The bottom-up approach based on illite was found to work well for Boda Claystone, despite the high hematite content due to the oxidized nature of the rock compared to the reducing properties of Opalinus Clay.
+Recently, new sorption data on samples of Boda Claystone became available for selenite and Ni.
+The sorption studies were complemented with diffusion studies and emphasis was given on reversibility of sorption and competition effect (Ni vs. Co) (See contributions of Czömpöly et al. in (Maes et al., 2024)).

-2.4.2.5 Callovo-Oxfordian argillite
+2.5.2.5 Callovo-Oxfordian argillite